Herschel Walker: Early life and education

-Professional career
+Professional football career

 United States Football League

 Walker signed with the New Jersey Generals in 1983, owned by Oklahoma oil tycoon J. Walter Duncan, who after the 1983 season sold the team to Donald Trump.
 Walker attracted only one major promotional offer, a joint project of McDonald's and Adidas.

+In the 1983 USFL season, he led the league in rushing yards with 1,812 on 412 carries for 17 touchdowns.
+He had 1,000-yard rushing seasons in all three years of the USFL as the highlight of the Generals as a franchise (who never won a playoff game in their existence).
+In the final season of 1985, he ran for 2,411 yards with 21 touchdowns to lead the league in rushing.
+In three USFL seasons, he ran for a total of 5,562 rushing yards and 1,484 receiving yards.